lshqqytiger/stable-diffusion-webui-amdgpu-forge/README.md

-# Stable Diffusion WebUI Forge
+# Stable Diffusion WebUI AMDGPU Forge

-Stable Diffusion WebUI Forge is a platform on top of [Stable Diffusion WebUI](https://github.com/AUTOMATIC1111/stable-diffusion-webui) (based on [Gradio](https://www.gradio.app/)) to make development easier, optimize resource management, and speed up inference.
+Stable Diffusion WebUI AMDGPU Forge is a platform on top of [Stable Diffusion WebUI AMDGPU](https://github.com/lshqqytiger/stable-diffusion-webui-directml) (based on [Gradio](https://www.gradio.app/)) to make development easier, optimize resource management, and speed up inference.

 The name "Forge" is inspired from "Minecraft Forge".
-This project is aimed at becoming SD WebUI's Forge.
+This project is aimed at becoming SD WebUI AMDGPU's Forge.

 Compared to original WebUI (for SDXL inference at 1024px), you can expect the below speed-ups: